FibromyalgiaFibromyositis; Fibrositis; Myofascial pain syndrome

 - Stretching exercises before working out.
 A daily stretching routine can help relax tense muscles and prevent soreness.

 - Walking, swimming, and using equipment such as treadmills or stationary bikes.
-Swimming and water therapy are good because they don't require putting weight on the joints.
+Swimming and water therapy are good because they do not require putting weight on the joints.

 Sleep is essential, particularly because sleep disruptions worsen pain.
-Many patients with fibromyalgia have trouble getting a restful and healing night's sleep.
-Those who are unable to sleep consistently have little improvement in symptoms.
-Swing shift work, for example, is extremely hard on fibromyalgia patients.
+Many people with fibromyalgia have trouble getting a restful and healing night's sleep.
+Those who are consistently unable to sleep have little improvement in symptoms.
+Swing shift work, for example, is extremely hard on people with fibromyalgia.
 Poor sleep habits can add to sleep problems.
 Tips for good sleep habits include:

-- Avoid caffeine or alcohol 4 - 6 hours before bedtime.
+- Avoid caffeine or alcohol 4 to 6 hours before bedtime.

 - Avoid drinking fluids right before bedtime so that you do not have to wake up to urinate.

 - Avoid large meals before bedtime.
 A light snack, however, may help you sleep.